ae9is/react-fontpicker/README.md

 # Testing

-This app uses (Cypress)[https://docs.cypress.io/guides/getting-started/installing-cypress] for testing.
+This app uses Vitest and [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) for testing.
 Make sure to setup the prerequisites for Cypress on your system.

 On Ubuntu: